My sister's bathroom from Siberia...

-"Heeelp meee " I knew it, it was my sister screaming into the phone, I calmly asked her what the problem was, as I was about 700 miles away.
+"Heeelp meee ", it was my sister screaming into the phone, I calmly asked her what the problem was, as I was about 700 miles away.
 It finally had happened a point of no return had been reached and I was available at that moment in time.
-I volunteered right then and there to plumb her leaky bathroom.
+I volunteered right then and there to plumb and tile her leaky bathroom.
 So I packed up my tools and headed to upstate NY.

 Leaking for years, plumbing from the 50's all brass pipes and no shut off valves in the entire house.
 I will confess I was overwhelmed especially after I ripped down the tile wall in the shower and exposed 4 knobs of dubious origin.
 I am not a full-fletched plumber (you might have guessed that by now) but I had promised my sis I would help.
 Now my first impulse was to run to Lowe's, maybe they had a real plumber for customer service and I could relate my problems to him .But what if they didn't?
-So I made my list instead and I tried and I am saying tried, to foresee all the possible p r o p l e m s and you know what that means.
+So I made my list instead and I tried and I am saying tried, to foresee all the possible p r o b l e m s I would run into trying to create a plumbing miracle and you know what I mean.
 Ever heard of Blue Hawk ?

 - Fast, easy installation

 - No soldering, gluing or crimping

 - we were hoping so but unfortunately that was not the case only because the problem were the ancient pipes which were thick brass.
 I am happy to report that at the end the Blue Hawk fittings came through for me after I took out my Saws-all and cut the pipes straight off to fit, it all came together.

 One more thing, lol, I have to give credit were credit is do.
 Unfortunately Lowe's was about a good 45 minutes away, so I started to shop at the local ACE Hardware store in East Berne.
 Wow these guys are awesome too, they really helped me a whole lot.

 Tyler, Lacey and Eden.

 They were awesome!